nottrobin/maas-docs/en/installconfig-snap-install.md

 | `region+rack`  |    X   |   X  |          | Region API server and rack controller |
 | `none`         |        |      |          | Deinitializes MAAS and stops services |

-!!!
-Warning:
+[note type="caution"]
 This list is different from the installation scenarios covered in the package install method (see [Install from packages][install-from-packages]) where the installation of a "region controller" **will**, for example, include a database.
+[/note]

 To initialise MAAS and select a run mode, use the `maas init` command with the *--mode* argument.